 - On line platform Al Masha or the space of the common.

 November 9, 2017

-02. SEMINAR: Tensta konsthall “histories and politics of migration” – more info soon
+02. SEMINAR: Tensta konsthall “Migration history and Politics” –

 - The collective Dictionary: Normalization